Sounds like the perfect day, doesn’t it?

 A duvet day is an unscheduled day of leave someone takes when they don’t want to work that day.
 It’s a ‘just because’ day, used to unwind and take the burden of responsibility away for one blissful day.

-A duvet day is a no-questions-asked kinda thing - it differs from other absences in that you’re not supposed to provide a reason for it other that to say you are taking a duvet day.
+A duvet day is a no-questions-asked kinda thing - it differs from other absences in that you don't need to provide a reason for it other that to say you are taking a duvet day.

 It does have some crossover with a mental health day, although you’re more likely to see duvet days allowed specifically in a company’s absence policy.
 'Two duvet days per year’ might be a benefit advertised to prospective new hires, signalling a fairly progressive absence management culture.
 Whereas mental health days can be for more specific conditions, like a flare-up of an anxiety disorder, or preventative action like going to see a therapist even if there’s no specific symptoms (this is also the thinking behind ‘unsick days’).

 Let’s be honest - everyone needs one now and again.
 You might have even ‘pulled a sickie’ at some point when you weren’t sick, just because you didn’t want to work.
 Duvet days provide a compassionate angle on that (and a good way to separate sickness absence from 'can't-be-bothered’ absence.)
 It’s a type of absence that doesn’t really fit into any other categories, but tackles a problem we all know exists.